-In November 2021, I produced an Instagram (IG) Reel for our recent ‘Office Dog of the Year 2021’ campaign.
-I enjoyed creating the video of our office dog Sky’s day-to-day in the office, and as I’m writing this blog it is our most successful reel with just under 5k views and 104 likes (click here to have a look for yourself!).
+In November 2021, we produced an Instagram (IG) Reel for our social media efforts.
+It was great creating the video of our office dog Sky’s day-to-day in the office, and as of writing this blog, it is our most successful reel with just under 5k views and 104 likes (click here to have a look for yourself!).

-However, just as I was about to add the cherry on top with the right music, I came across an issue that is likely to bother many marketing creators!
-Instagram told me that I wasn’t allowed to use a Doja Cat song which was trending at the time across multiple TikTok and Instagram Reels.
-I was confused and annoyed.
+However, as we were about to add the cherry on top with the right music, we came across an issue that is likely to bother many marketing creators!
+Instagram told said that our account was unable to use a Doja Cat song which was trending at the time across multiple TikTok and Instagram Reels.
+It was very confusing and annoying.
 Why?
 Was this personal?
 Everyone else was using it.

-The purpose, I thought, of the apps is to use recognisable and catchy sounds and songs as most trends are based around these.
-In my opinion, it seemed counterintuitive, but this got me thinking, and ultimately inspired me to write about my encounter to explore what is deemed fair use of music for businesses.
+The purpose of the apps is to use recognisable and catchy sounds and songs as most trends are based around these.
+It seemed counterintuitive, but this got us thinking, and ultimately inspired this blog about our encounter to explore what is deemed fair use of music for businesses.

 The problem